maketea90/messagingApp/README.md

 # React-Native messaging app

-This is a messaging app built in React-Native, with Firebase for storage/authentication.
+This is a messaging app built in React-Native (bundled using expo), with Firebase for storage/authentication.

 ## Project Description